TheAlgorithms/Go/README.md

 ---
 ##### Functions:

+1. [`Abs`](./math/abs.go#L11):  Abs - this function return absolute value
-1. [`IsPowOfTwoUseLog`](./math/checkisnumberpoweroftwo.go#L10):  IsPowOfTwoUseLog This function checks if a number is a power of two using the logarithm.
+2. [`IsPowOfTwoUseLog`](./math/checkisnumberpoweroftwo.go#L10):  IsPowOfTwoUseLog This function checks if a number is a power of two using the logarithm.
 The limiting degree can be from 0 to 63.
 See alternatives in the binary package.
-2. [`Phi`](./math/eulertotient.go#L5):  Phi is the Euler totient function.
+3. [`Phi`](./math/eulertotient.go#L5):  Phi is the Euler totient function.
 This function computes the number of numbers less then n that are coprime with n.

 ---
 </details><details>